gon-uri/detach_rocket/README.md

 Detailed usage examples can be found in the included Jupyter notebooks in the [examples folder](/examples).

+## Upcoming Features

+- [ ] Built-in support for multilabel classification.
+- [ ] Pytorch implementation of ROCKET, MiniRocket or MultiROCKET.

 ## License

 This project is licensed under the BSD-3-Clause License.